Sage-Bionetworks/portalsDocs/articles/uploading_in_bulk.md

 # Overview

-When uploading many files to Synapse, it can be helpful to do that all in one operation while setting all the metadata.
-By using the `sync` function in the `synapseutils` helper package, files can be uploaded in bulk with annotations and provenance set all at once.
-The files will be uploaded using a tab separated manifest file.
+Uploading a large number of files can be tedious when uploading one at a time, especially if you want to set annotations and provenance.
+The  commandline and Python client have a convenience sync functionality for bulk upload and download.
+The uploads are specified by a tab delimited *manifest* file that specifies each file upload as a row in the manifest.
 In this article we will cover how to:

 * create a manifest
 * upload the files in bulk
-* modify files in bulk using the manifest
+* modify files in bulk using a manifest

 <br/>